xxsimoxx/cpcompatibility/readme.txt

 == Changelog ==

 = 0.1.1 =
+* wpapi.org used for plugin information replaced with plugins_api()
 * Nicer plugins page with links and ordered
 * Icon in plugin_action_links
 * Code cleanup